rodumani/CS374/dp1.md

 ## Observations & Interviews

+We wanted to hear about the sharing experiences of various graduate students.
-We interviewed seven people face to face.
+So, We interviewed 7 graduate students with all different majors, face to face.

 ### Interview1 - Seungmin Lee
 - Interviewee: M.S. student in Department of Materials Science and Engineering